What is Place Value in maths?

 Look at this simple example, as taught in the Math-U-See program:

-Using this method of instruction, the student understands that "each number has a place" and can identify the value of that place.
-Only then can they advance to addition and subtraction.
+By using a multisensory method of instruction, the student understands that "each number has a place" and can identify the value of that place.
+Only then can they advance to addition and subtraction and more complex maths.

 Why is Place Value so important?

 You can't add numbers if you don't know where they go!

 What answer do you get?
 Is the correct answer 63 or 36?
 Or is it 6 + 3 = 9?
 Or 126?

 See, you only understand the correct answer when you understand the principles of place value.

 Place value is the gateway to understanding addition, subtraction, multiplication and even algebra.
 If your student has understood and mastered place value, the rest will be easy.
 They can move forward.